Omega9/Midi0-Toys/README.md

-# MAX-M4L-etc
+# Midi0-Toys
-My patches for Max/m4l/etc

-Some thing that I've made for my microtonal (but not only) needs.
+My patches for Max, m4l, Pd and some useful things for playing microtonal (but not only) music.

 ---
 ## MJammer